KWhitfieldHull/LAP2-Project/README.md

 - In terminal `cd LAP2-Project` to enter the directory
 - In terminal `npm install` to install the required packages
 - You will need a .env file containing the PORT and DB_URL you wish to use
-- For DB url create an intense at elephantsql.com
+- If you do not have a DB_URL ready, you can create one using the website [ElephantSQL](https://www.elephantsql.com/)
-- In terminal `npm run setup-db` to install the Database
+- In terminal `npm run setup-db` to setup the database for use
-- In terminal `npm run dev` to run backend server
+- In terminal `npm run dev` to start up a local server
+- Using Visual Studio Code, install the Live Server extension if you do not have it installed
-- In your VSCode open index.html with Live Server extention
+- Open index.html using Live Server by right clicking the file in the VSCode explorer

 ## Usage

 ---
-- Create a new account
-- Login with your name/password
+- Sign up to the website and then log in with your newly created credentials
-- Now you can donate for any item
+- On the main page, you can filter for items by category and donate to any items that you like the look of
-- You also can add new items!
+- On the "ask about recycling" page, you can enter any text and you will be told whether or not the item is able to be recycled or not
+- On the account page, you can view your account details or view your personal list of items.
+- On the account details page, you have the option to edit your account alongside having the ability to spend your points gained
+- On the redeem page, you can choose which voucher you would like to purchase using your points
+- On the account items page, you can view all items you currently have the highest donation to.
+It also allows you to post new items to the site !
+- At any time, you can log out of the website, which will take you back to the login screen

 # Technologies